Cuba Travel Tips

 point Currency

 All the goods and services in Cuba are priced in Cuban Convertible pesos only, including transportation and the departure tax from Cuba are priced and payable in CUCs.
-Cuban money info
+Cuban Money

 Telecommunications